In this issue

 The big issues:

-In focus: Coping with COVID (free article)
+In focus: Coping with COVID (open article)

 How are counsellors adapting to the Covid-19 pandemic?